FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 ## Create a plug-in metadata file

 A `META-INF/MANIFEST.MF` file must be created in the plug-in jar file.
-This metadata file is used by <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> to register and use the Custom Authentication implementation as a regular <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> internal Authenticator.
+This metadata file is used by {{< SecureTransport/securetransportname  >}} to register and use the Custom Authentication implementation as a regular {{< SecureTransport/securetransportname  >}} internal Authenticator.

 > **Note:**
 >